Tax Guide for Restaurant Owners

 Sales Made on State-Designated Fairgrounds

-Effective July 1, 2018, if you are a retailer who makes sales of tangible personal property that take place on the real property of a California state-designated fair (“state-designated fairground”), you must separately state the amount of those sales on your Sales and Use Tax return.
+If you are a retailer who sells tangible personal property on the real property of a California state-designated fair (“state-designated fairground”), you must separately state those sales' amount on your Sales and Use Tax return.

-For more information on the new reporting requirement, please see Tax Guide for Reporting Requirements on State-Designated Fairgrounds.
+For more information on the reporting requirement, see our Tax Guide for Reporting Requirements on State-Designated Fairgrounds.

 Sales Suppression Software Programs and Devices

-Beginning January 1, 2014, it will be a crime for anyone to knowingly, sell, purchase, install, transfer or possess software programs or devices that are used to hide or remove sales and to falsify records.
+It is a crime for anyone to knowingly, sell, purchase, install, transfer, or possess software programs or devices used to hide or remove sales and to falsify records.

 Using these devices gives an unfair competitive advantage over business owners who comply with the law and pay their fair share of taxes and fees.
 Violators could face up to three years in county jail, fines of up to $10,000, and will be required to pay all illegally withheld taxes, including penalties and interest.